jonbirge/logpager/README.md

 # logpager

 ## About
-Lightweight log file web interface written using PHP and JS, intended to provide a dashboard for security threats.
+Lightweight log file web interface written using PHP and JS, intended to provide a dashboard for understanding security threats.
 Displays log events as heatmap using tile plot generated with D3, allowing user to click on a given period to drill down into the log.
 Performs asynchronous geolocation and reverse DNS resolution.
-User can click on IP address in log and see all events from that IP, with a heatmap showing counts over time just for that IP.
+Clicking on IP address in log shows all events from that IP, with a heatmap showing history of that IP.

 Currently under development, the long-term goal is to provide two things:

-- An intuitive high-level view attacks over time and where they are coming from.
+- An intuitive high-level view of attacks over time and where they are coming from.
-- An efficient interface to proactively identify entire IPs and IP ranges that should be permanently black-listed supplementing simple "fail to ban" automation.
-While much more effective than automated banning, a human should probably be involved in any permanent IP ban, especially for ranges.
+- An efficient interface to proactively identify entire IPs and IP ranges that should be permanently black-listed, to supplement existing automated tools like fail2ban.

 ## Approach
 The approach is to treat the log file itself as truth (rather than have a separate process and database)